ckeditor/ckeditor5/packages/ckeditor5-autoformat/tests/manual/autoformat.md

 ## Autoformat

+Note: autoformat should not work in a code blocks.

-1. Type `#` and press the space in an empty paragraph to replace it with a heading.
+1. Type `#` and press the space at the beginning of a block to replace it with a heading.

-1. Type `*` or `-` and the press space in an empty paragraph to replace it with a list item.
+1. Type `*` or `-` and the press space at the beginning of a block to replace it with a list item.

-1. Type `>` and press the space in an empty paragraph to replace it with a block quote.
+1. Type `>` and press the space at the beginning of a block to replace it with a block quote.

-1. Type `1` followed by a `.` or `)` and press space to replace an empty paragraph with a numbered list item.
+1. Type `1` followed by a `.` or `)` and press space (at the beginning of a block) to replace it with a numbered list item.

 1. Type `*foobar*`/`_foobar_` to italicize `foobar`. `*`/`_` should be removed.